sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 ```
 ###### 3.8 Command callback rendering

-The mapping of XML tag 'render_command_cb' value to internal Python callback function name is to be added in file CLI/acioner/show_config_data.py
+The mapping of the value of XML tag 'render_command_cb' to internal Python callback function name is added in file CLI/acioner/show_config_data.py
 Following is the callback for command "switchport trunk allowed Vlan [vlan-id]"
-The interface VLAN membership is in the table VLAN_MEMBER_LIST, which has interface and vlan name as keys and tagging mode as the attribute.
+The interface VLAN membership is in the table VLAN_MEMBER_LIST.
+The table has interface and vlan name as keys and tagging mode as the attribute.
 Since the attributes are not directly mapped to CLI params, a callback is needed to format the command.

 ```
 show_config_interface.py